Business & Industry

 For a state experiencing land loss at an alarming rate, coastal restoration has become an urgent need.

-One of the worst environmental disasters in US history
+The 2010 BP spill was one of the worst environmental disasters in US history.

 Exploitable petroleum deposits were found in Louisiana in 1901, changing the state's economy and landscape forever.